Critical Conversations - Money Talks, and Ownership Is Key

 This is just the beginning.

-#CriticalConversations #MeccaDevelopment #OwnershipIsPower #CLTs #BlackUrbanism #StrategicDevelopment #WealthBuilding #CommunityCapital #UrbanDesignForJustice
+#CriticalConversations #MeccaDevelopment #OwnershipIsPower #CLTs #StrategicDevelopment #WealthBuilding #CommunityCapital #UrbanDesignForJustice